MOORE404/MOORE404/README.md

 ## Hi there, I'm Jon! :)

-I'm currently a Computer Science student at the University of Nottingham(https://cs.nott.ac.uk)
+I'm a recent Computer Science graduate at the University of Nottingham(https://cs.nott.ac.uk)

 Take a look at a few of my projects listed below, and don't hesitate to get in touch with me.